Exclusive: Johnson courts financiers in race to become British PM - sources

 Johnson, a former mayor of London who during the leadership campaign has called for tax cuts for higher-earning Britons, has benefited in the past from financiers’ donations.

-The largest single donation to his campaign during this parliament has come from the hedge fund manager Jon Wood, the founder of SRM Global Fund, who has donated 75,000 pounds, the register of lawmakers’ financial interests shows.
+The largest single donation to his campaign during this parliament has come from the hedge fund manager Jon Wood, the founder of SRM Global Fund, who has donated 75,000 pounds ($94,725), the register of lawmakers’ financial interests shows.

 Wood could not be reached for comment.